mitra42/localcoin/docs/Design.md

 Token  ::=  [Token.Alice; Bob; offset; value]~Alice where :
-Bob is current owner, and Alice is previous Token.Alice means a token with Alice as the current owner
+Bob is current owner, and Alice is previous Token.Alice means a token with Alice as the current owner Token.Alice could be represented in such a data structure by a reference (i.e. content addressed tokens) that reference could be a hash, or just the signature

 Issuer token ::= [Issuer, Alice, offset, value]~issuer The previous token is Null, the Issuer signs it to  Alice.
 The token should only be treated as valid if you (or your app) trusts the issuer.